 When they had all had enough to eat, he said to his disciples, “Gather the pieces that are left over.
 Let nothing be wasted.”

 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.

-The following words from Ecclesiastes 1 were written in a context of “Everything is Meaningless”.
-But maybe they can, in fact, form a foundation for a new theology — one in which we are transitioning from a theology of linear progress to one of living within a cycle or rhythm.
+The following words from Ecclesiastes 1 may also help us as we transition from a theology of linear progress to one of living within a cycle or rhythm.

 The sun rises and the sun sets, and hurries back to where it rises.

 The wind blows to the south and turns to the north; round and round it goes, ever returning on its course.